Kim-Read/Kim-Read/README.md

 - ⚡🤓 I'm a huge fan of all things Harry Potter.
 - 🗣️ I have been told I talk excessively.
+- FUN FACT: For those who are in the know....I used to be a metrognome. #ifyouknowyouknow